-In November 2019, the Government launched the Human Capital Initiative fund of €300m over a five-year period.
+In November 2019, the Government launched the Human Capital Initiative (HCI) fund of €300m over a five-year period.
 The key objectives of the fund are to develop new undergraduate places, as well as new conversion courses for graduates to meet identified areas of skills needs in the workforce and drive agility and innovation in the sector.
-DCU has attracted significant funding under this initiative both on its own account and as part of other groups which made successful submissions.
+In October 2020, DCU was awarded funding for a number of projects under HCI 3.
+In particular, DCU was awarded just under €20m in support of the DCU Futures programme which will facilitate DCU's strategic ambition to transform the undergraduate curriculum.

-As Ireland's University of Enterprise, DCU has continued to remain at the forefront of the sector for the execution of licences of intellectual property.
+As Ireland's University of Enterprise, DCU has continued in 2020 to remain at the forefront of the sector for the execution of licences of intellectual property.
 In addition, as a research-intensive University, DCU has been and will continue to be successful in attracting significant research funding.